 At Spyrosoft, quality is the most important aspect of everything we do.
-In light of our new collaborations in the medical sector we’re discussing this, in today’s article, we’re discussing it with Marek Pałka, our Head of Quality Management.
+In light of our new collaborations in the medical sector, today on the blog we’re discussing the quality management standards in Medtech with Marek Pałka, our Head of Quality Management.

-Currently at Spyrosoft, we have a certified Integrated Management System that consists of ISO9001-Quality Management System and ISO27001 – information security Management System.
+Currently, at Spyrosoft, we have a certified Integrated Management System that consists of ISO9001-Quality Management System and ISO27001 – information security Management System.
 This is the foundation of what we do as an organisation.
-They not only dictate about how we provide services for our customers in a predictive and secure manner, but also how we interact with our clients and within the company.
+They not only dictate how we provide services for our customers in a predictive and secure manner but also how we interact with our clients and within the company.

-What’s crucial, our Management System based on these standards serves as a kind of “umbrella” under which we further integrate and align with industry-specific standards and regulations.
-A good example here would be A-SPICE framework and ISO26262 standard from automotive industry and most recently - ISO13485 from medical device industry.
-This integrated approach helps us, on one hand to maintain the very idea of a system, process approach and continuous improvement – principles that are so common in ISO standards, and on the other to make the processes work for us, not the other way round.
+What’s crucial, our Management System based on these quality management standards serves as a kind of “umbrella” under which we further integrate and align with industry-specific standards and regulations.
+A good example here would be the A-SPICE framework and ISO26262 standard from the automotive industry and most recently - ISO13485 from the medical device industry.
+This integrated approach helps us, on one hand, to maintain the very idea of a system, process approach and continuous improvement – principles that are so common in ISO standards, and on the other to make the processes work for us, not the other way round.

 What quality certificates and standards are used in the medical sector?

-When we’d started analysing the norms from the healthcare industry, we’ve quickly realised how similar these are to the automotive standards that we already have a plenty of experience with.
-In the automotive industry there are strict process requirements when it comes to developing software for managing a car; in the medical sector – there are also industry specific standards and regulations that are to ensure proper development of medical devices.
-Regardless of the industry, in the end there are people who are the end users of cars or medical devices.
+When we’d started analysing the quality management standards from the healthcare industry, we’ve quickly realised how similar these are to the automotive standards that we already have plenty of experience with.
+In the automotive industry there are strict process requirements when it comes to developing software for managing a car; in the medical sector – there are also industry-specific standards and regulations that are to ensure the proper development of medical devices.
+Regardless of the industry, in the end, there are people who are the end-users of cars or medical devices.
 Certain flaws in software used in a medical device could easily lead to the patients being diagnosed incorrectly and getting treatment that would not be suitable for them.
-The applicable standards and regulations are enforced in order reduce such a probability.
+The applicable standards and regulations are enforced in order to reduce such a probability.

 Are there any other norms from the medical sector we’re currently following?

-The most important thing when it comes to quality, is creating an environment where exceptional products and solutions can be created.
-The additional value for us that we get just from working with different international standards, is that we apply commonly recognised best engineering practices and as a result we enhance our engineering skills.
+The most important thing when it comes to quality management is creating an environment where exceptional products and solutions can be created.
+The additional value for us that we get just from working with different international standards, is that we apply commonly recognised best engineering practices and as a result, we enhance our engineering skills.

 Are we working on any internal processes and methods?